Higher order monotonicity and submodularity of influence in social networks: from local to global

 \subsubsection{Seeds can only be selected from the bottom layer}

 In this section, we restrict Theorem \ref{thm:layeradk} to the case that seeds can only be selected from the bottom layer.
-Here is the theorem. \begin{theorem} Given an instance of the general threshold model \gtins in which $G=(V= V_1\cup V_2 \cup \cdots \cup V_m; E)$ is a layered graph and $f_v$ is \adk for any $v\in V$.
-Then $P_v(S_m)$ is \adk\ for any $v\in V$ and any seed set $S_m\subseteq V_m$, where $P_v(S_m)$ is the probability that $v$ is active at the end of a diffusion process from $S_m$.
-In other words, $Gt$ is globally \adk if it is locally \adk when seeds can only be selected form the bottom layer $V_m$. \end{theorem} To prove Theorem \ref{thm:layeradk_bottom}, we first give the analytical expression of $P_v(S_m)$ by the following lemma.
+Here is the theorem. \begin{theorem} Let \gtins be an instance of general threshold model in which $G=(V= V_1\cup V_2 \cup \cdots \cup V_m; E)$ is a layered graph and $f_v$ is \adk for every $v\in V$.
+Then $P_v(S_m)$ is \adk\ for every $v\in V$ and any seed set $S_m\subseteq V_m$, where $P_v(S_m)$ is the probability that $v$ is active at the end of a diffusion process from $S_m$.
+In other words, $Gt$ is globally \adk if it is locally \adk when seeds can only be selected from the bottom layer $V_m$. \end{theorem} To prove Theorem \ref{thm:layeradk_bottom}, we first give the analytical expression of $P_v(S_m)$ by the following lemma.